anhgelus/molehunt/Writerside/topics/resource-pack.md

 ## Final file tree, and installing your resource pack

-If you followed every step of this tutorial, the final resource apck should look like this:
+If you followed every step of this tutorial, the final resource pack should look like this:
 ```
 📁 MyAwesomeResourcePack
 ├── 📄 pack.mcmeta